markshapiro/react-dynamic-content/README.md

       ></DynamicContent>
 ```

-you can use e.target to detect sub-element in case you want to drag by handle
+you can use e.target to detect sub-element in case you want to drag by handle inside your elements